Ladder99/ladder99/docs/page/dashboard.md

 This is a SQL query, fetching data from the local Postgres database, which is running in Docker.

-`$device` is a variable, which can be specified in the Grafana page.
+`$device` is a variable, which can be specified in the Grafana page settings.
 In this case, it's equivalent to 'Main/m', so the complete path is 'Main/m/cpu-total'.

 `$__timeFilter("time")` is a Grafana maco, which expands to something like *"time" BETWEEN '2022-08-22T12:03:25.593Z' AND '2022-08-22T15:03:25.593Z'* in the final query.